 Chia Seeds Side Effects

-Besides the fact that people can be allergic to chia seeds, the pseudo-grain has some other dangers that you need to consider.
+Besides the fact that people can be allergic to chia seeds, the pseudo-grain has some other dangers you must consider.

 Chia Seeds in Water

-On the one hand, what makes chia seeds a famous binding agent in baking recipes can also entail dangers.
+What makes these exotic seeds a famous binding agent in baking recipes can also entail dangers.

 They can absorb 27 times their weight in water.